peteralcock/WP-Ai/README.md

 # WP-Ai
-Automate and schedule writing blog posts, repurpose RSS feeds, and add custom chatbots to your site!
+Automate and schedule blog posts, repurpose RSS feeds as content, and add custom chatbots to your site!

 - ![Screenshot 19](screenshots/screenshot-00019.jpeg)